Getting started with 3D models

 It is especially important to clarify whether your model has been optimized for publication.
 That way your readers will not equate a reduced visualization with the actual output of your work.

-Consider the purpose of your model.
 Are you trying to show the results of a specific metric test, present an artifact for comparison, or exhibit a reconstructed building or interior?

 Different uses will need differing methods of presentation.
 Have a look at other Sketchfab users via the ‘explore’ tab, such as archaeology and heritage focused Getinsitu, for some ideas on how to present different model types.